-They also failed to follow up with one of Shakur’s squad members who had witnessed the shooting and told the Las Vegas police that he would be able to identify one or more of the assailants and was willing to but was killed shortly before his interview.
+They also failed to follow up with one of Shakur’s squad members who had witnessed the shooting and told the Las Vegas police that he could identify one or more of the assailants and was willing to, but he was killed shortly before his interview.

-Lastly, they didn’t follow up on a lead provided by one of the eyewitnesses about a white Cadillac that looked like the one from which the shooters shot their fatal rounds and fled.
+Lastly, Philips said police didn’t follow up on a lead one of the eyewitnesses provided about a white Cadillac that looked like the one from which the shooters shot their fatal rounds and fled.

-Over the years, more conspiracies surrounding Tupac’s death continued to spread, and they led the F.B.I. to publish documents as a result of a Freedom of Information Act request in 2011.
+More conspiracies surrounding Tupac’s death continued to spread, leading the F.B.I. to publish documents due to a Freedom of Information Act request in 2011.

 This request showed their investigation of the Jewish Defense League, which extorted protection money from Shakur and other rappers after sending them death threats.
 This was according to Haaretz, an Israeli daily.

 In 2017, Knight revealed that he was the target of the assassination attempt that killed Shakur, claiming that it hit him as part of a plot to seize control of Death Row Records.

 Some people, like Philips, have also speculated that the Notorious B.I.G. was responsible for Tupac’s death, thanks to their well-known rivalry.